Tack

 tack approve <plan-id>

 Execution begins.
-Tack schedules streams based on dependencies and concurrency limits.
+Tack schedules streams based on dependencies and the concurrency limit.

 Watch Progress